tsharman/limeade/README.md

 This is a fairly simple project that I started working on to explore a new stack.

 The actual Limeade app is in the folder limeade.

-You will not be able to deploy the app as is.
-Make sure you enter the folder, create a git repo and push from there.
+If you are in the root directory start the virtualenv, install the requirements in requirements.txt and use foreman start to run it.

-Its built with the following components:
+Limeade is built with the following components:

 #### Client-facing web app